talanis85/mailsh/README.md

         r&/hello/           All replied messages that contain the string 'hello' (t&/foo/)|(d&/bar/) All trashed messages containing 'foo' and all drafts containing 'bar'

+* `mailsh ls [FILTER]`

+        List all message numbers given a filter expression.

+      Available options:
+        -l,--limit LIMIT         How many headers to display FILTER                   A filter expression
+        -h,--help                Show this help text

+      Valid filter expressions are:

+        /string/       'Subject' or 'From' contains 'string'
+        a              Matches all messages
+        d              Matches draft messages
+        r              Matches replied messages
+        s              Matches seen messages
+        t              Matches trashed messages
+        f              Matches flagged messages
+        all            Equivalent to '~t' (all non-trashed messages) new            Equivalent to '~s' (all unseen messages)

+      All of these expressions can be combined with the logical operators '&' (and), '|' (or) and '~' (not).

+      Examples:
+        f&~d                All flagged messages that are not a draft r&/hello/           All replied messages that contain the string 'hello' (t&/foo/)|(d&/bar/) All trashed messages containing 'foo' and all drafts containing 'bar'

 * `mailsh trash [MESSAGE]`

         Trash a message.